Endodontics (Root Canal Treatment) Surrey

 Is it painful?

 A Local anaesthetic is used and therefore you should feel no pain during the procedure.
-For the next 24hrs after the procedure, you may suffer with slight discomfort.
-This discomfort can be relieved by painkillers, if required.
+For the next 24hrs after the procedure, you may suffer from slight discomfort.
+This discomfort can be relieved by painkillers if required.

 The Root canal filling is then completed at the next appointment.
 A permanent filling would also be required.
-In some cases a crown may be required.
-Root canal treatment is a skilled and a time consuming procedure.
+In some cases, a crown may be required.
+Root canal treatment is a skilled and time-consuming procedure.
 Most courses of treatment can involve two or more visits.
 The total time required for the procedure can be up to 2 hours.

 What is the alternative?

 The alternative is to have the tooth extracted and replaced with a bridge, implant or removable partial denture to restore chewing function and prevent neighbouring teeth from shifting.